CQ DX Marathon

 The YL overlay for 2025 is open to any YL operator in the world.
 A YL plaque will be awarded to the highest YL score in the world and certificates will be awarded to the highest YL score in each of the six Continents.
 To enter the YL overlay, the entrant must designate this overlay in their submission.
 For certificate qualification, the YL must achieve a total score of at least 100.
 Participation in this overlay does not exclude participation for any of the above plaques or certificates.

-The Club score is the total aggregate score from logs submitted by members in any of the designated entry categories.
-There will be three levels of clubs and plaques will be awarded to the winners for each level.
-The three levels are determined by Club individual entries:
+The Club score is the total aggregate score from submission by members in any of the designated entry classes.